DivineOmega/laravel-extendable-basket/README.md

 ### Basketable model

-Anything that be placed in the basket provided by this library is considered 'basketable'.
-You can make any existing Eloquent model basketable, simple by making it extend the `Basketable` class, rather than `Model`.
+Anything that can be placed in the basket provided by this library is considered 'basketable'.
+You can make any existing Eloquent model basketable, simply by making it extend the `Basketable` class, rather than `Model`.

 For example, if you had a `Product` model, you can change it as follows.